 Construction: Knit, jersey knit

 I adore Cotton Spandex Jersey.
 It is so easy to sew with (great if you’re new to sewing knits), presses well and doesn’t roll as much as some other jerseys (all jerseys have this tendency).
 It’s a 4-way stretch fabric, meaning it stretches in both horizontal and vertical directions.
-The spandex gives it this quality (the actual fibres as well as the knit stretches).
+The spandex gives it this quality (the actual fibers as well as the knit stretches).
 It’s a wonderfully versatile knit fabric and is perfect for tops, dresses, skirts, light pants and underwear.

 Organic Cotton Knit